jonschr/elodin-sections/README.md

 *This plugin requires the Advanced Custom Fields Pro plugin, and the Genesis framework.
 Without both of these installed and active, it probably won't do anything.*

 ## Remove unused sections
-To remove sections you won't be using in this project, use the following filter in your functions.php file (or plugin):
+To remove sections you won't be using in this project, use the 'redblue_section_remove_layouts' in your functions.php file (or plugin):

 ```php
 //* Remove sections